 Guided by these two major market principles, the Parkside asset allocation and portfolio construction process becomes a matter of identifying the risks that drive portfolio returns and of determining a client's appropriate degree of exposure to those risks.
 Portfolio diversification helps reduce certain risks (for example, company-specific risks), and portfolio structure allows an investor to anticipate a range of portfolio returns by bearing an appropriate level of market risk (e.g. systematic risk) in the global equity and fixed income markets.

-Parkside’s portfolio structures and asset-class selections are determined by the firm's investment committee and incorporate a variety of factors, including our ongoing views of global and macro economic factors, central bank policies and interest rate expectations, and industry and sector specific trends, amongst others.
+Parkside’s portfolio structures and asset class selections are determined by the firm's investment committee and incorporate a variety of factors, including our ongoing views of global and macro-economic factors, central bank policies and interest rate expectations, and industry and sector-specific trends, amongst others.

-We develop an investment plan with asset allocation portfolio with you and then manage the investments in your accounts, monitoring and adjusting positions to reflect market conditions and rebalance it as needed to maintain a desired allocation.
+We develop an investment plan and asset allocation portfolio with you and then manage the investments in your accounts, monitoring and adjusting positions to reflect market conditions and rebalance it as needed to maintain a desired allocation.
 We regularly review with you the growth of your investments within the context of your risk tolerance, time frames and financial goals, and our systems allow you 24/7 online access to view your account holdings in detail.